Toxic Shock Syndrome (TSS), explained

 I know I was not the only one who clung to panic as protection rather than arming myself with knowledge (so, don’t be embarrassed).
 But now, as an adult, I want to make sure that others are equipped with the education they need.

-While we can all soothe ourselves with the knowledge that TSS is a rare disease, it is still a pretty serious one.
-We can all benefit from learning how to lessen the chances of contracting it – plus, it’s a good idea to get familiar with the symptoms in order to visit the doctor when necessary.
+While we can all soothe ourselves with the knowledge that TSS is a rare disease, it is still a pretty serious condition.
+Learning how to reduce the chances of contracting it and recognizing the symptoms is beneficial for everyone.
+It helps you take appropriate action when needed.

 What is Toxic Shock Syndrome?